raymondworkshop/old.myblog/_posts/2018-04-25-mans-search-for-meaning.md

 categories: [writing]
 abstract: "弗里德里希·尼采有句名言：“知道为什么而活的人，便能生存。” "
 ---
-> <small>There is much wisdom in the words of Nietzsche: "He who has **a why to live for** can bear almost any how."
+> <small>There is much wisdom in the words of Friedrich Nietzsche: "He who has **a why to live for** can bear almost any how."
 </small>

-There is much wisdom in the words of Nietzsche: "He who has **a why to live for** can bear almost any how."

 Man's search for **meaning** always is the primary motivation in his life.
 This meaning is unique and specific in that it must and can be fulfilled by **him alone**.

 Man should not ask what the meaning of his life is, but rather he must recognize that it is **he** who is asked.
 In a word, each man is questioned by life; and he can only answer to life by **answering for his own life**; to life he can only respond **by being responsible**.
-Logotherapy sees **in responsibleness** the very essence of human existence.
+The Author logotherapy sees **in responsibleness** the very essence of human existence.

 According to logotherapy, this meaning in life could be discovered in three different ways: 1. **by creating a work or doing a deed**; 2. **by experiencing something or encountering someone**; and 3. **by the attitude we take toward unavoidable suffering**.